Flums - Chapfensee - Mels

 Travel Information

-Take the highway exit Flums, then follow the signs to the train station.
+Take the Flums highway exit, then follow the signs towards the train station.

 Parking

-Public parking spaces available at the train station in Flums (subject to charge)
+Public parking available at the Flums train station (paid).

 Responsible for this content: Heidiland Tourism Ltd..